@tank/react

 | One global Context for everything | Split by domain | Reduce rerenders |

-| Event handlers that depend on stale state | Use functional updates | Avoid stale closure bugs |
+| Event handlers with stale state | Use functional updates | Avoid stale closure bugs |

 | Keys from array index | Stable domain IDs | Preserve item identity |